 Up to the cost of tuition │ Renewable for 8 semesters

-In an effort to promote greater diversity and access to higher education, all admitted students to the BA in Liberal Arts program whose annual earned family income is $60,000 or less, and who have neither graduated from college nor completed more than 3/4 of their required coursework towards their first undergraduate degree (e.g., BA/BS) at the time of application to SUA, will receive free tuition (room and board fees will still apply).
-Soka also provides prorated awards for students who come from families with higher income levels and/or significant assets.
+In an effort to promote greater diversity and access to higher education, all admitted students to the BA in Liberal Arts program whose annual earned family income is $60,000* or less, and who have neither graduated from college nor completed more than 3/4 of their required coursework towards their first undergraduate degree (e.g., BA/BS) at the time of application to SUA, will receive free tuition (room and board fees will still apply). *Income includes wages, interest, dividends, capital gain, etc. SUA provides prorated awards for students who come from families with higher income levels and/or have significant assets.

 Students who receive any combination of Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Cal Grant and Soka Opportunity Scholarship funds will see a reduction in the actual Soka Opportunity Scholarship award by the amount(s) awarded through Pell, FSEOG and Cal Grant.
 SUA's policy is to apply these funds, towards tuition charges before awarding the Soka Opportunity Scholarship.
 The end result is that the tuition will be fully covered by the combination of these funds.

 Eligibility for the SOS is determined by your financial aid application.
 Students must obtain a cumulative or term GPA of 3.0 to renew the SOS on an annual basis.
 Domestic students should complete the FAFSA and international students should complete the Financial Aid Application for International Students.